Amazon S3: 4 Common Misconfigurations to Avoid

 TIP: Properly determine the classification of all data hosted in S3, such as “public”, or “confidential” or “protected”.
 Don’t mix confidential or protected data with public data.

-Additionally, ClearDATA’s Compliance Dashboard, provides the ability to prove a culture of compliance in a matter of seconds.
-The Compliance Dashboard monitors assets, including S3 buckets, in an AWS customer’s environment to ensure they adhere to the rules and regulations.
-ClearDATA has taken their experience working with regulatory frameworks such as HIPAA, GxP, and GDPR, from multiple countries and mapped the S3 security controls to those frameworks, allowing customers to show compliance mapped to the appropriate regulations.
-You can learn more about the dashboard here.
+ClearDATA Comply also provides the ability to prove a culture of compliance in a matter of seconds, with near real-time reporting.
+Comply monitors assets, including S3 buckets, in an AWS customer’s environment to ensure they adhere to the rules and regulations, and visualizes the compliance status.
+ClearDATA has taken their experience working with different standards and regulations such as HIPAA, GxP, and GDPR, from multiple countries and mapped the S3 security controls to those frameworks, allowing customers to show compliance mapped to the appropriate regulations.

 Figure 1: Based upon our opinionated stance of how regulations apply to the public cloud, ClearDATA Comply provides visibility into the list of technical controls enforced and how they map to different standards and regulations across different cloud services.
 This image shows which regulations apply to the technical control Encryption in flight, which must be enforced when using AWS S3 service with PHI.

 Figure 2: See a snapshot of your environment’s compliance status, with our at-a-glance compliance scoring for all of your environments.

 Figure 3: Within ClearDATA Comply, you can see all the remediations that took place over the last 24 hours, giving you visibility into common mistakes and what to avoid across your environments, or filtered to a specific service like S3, depicted in this view.